gridley-c/bordernator/README.md

 # bordernator
-Uses imagemagick to automatically apply a border design to images in a directory
+Uses PILLOW to apply a border to photos in a directory.

-BORDERNATOR

-Takes a directory, finds jpgs and applies a scaled border and text label with imagemagick.
+The border and text label automatically scale with image size.

-1 INPUT
-Do you want white or black border (default black)

-Store in borderColour variable

-2 FILES
-Lists all files in directory (using glom maybe?)

-3 FOR EACH FILE

-Identify x and y resolution, store in variables

-Calculate 3% of each for square borders

-Calculate 10% of y for cinematic with 1px left and right borders

-Is this a cinematic aspect ratio?
-(Is y/x 1.6 or greater?) then apply Cinema Bars border

-Else apply square border

-IMAGEMAGICK
-Construct command using Python integration that takes the variables calculated for Cinematic or Square for x and y border, also applies a text label that is 67% of the height of x
+For cinematic aspect ratios it will add cinema bars instead of a border.

+Bordernator will also create and apply a text label using IPTC metadata tags.

+Requires GLOB, PILLOW and iptcinfo3.